tsbohc/tsbohc.github.io/p/1651261351/raw.md

 ## vector space model

-I have compiled a corpus containing *214000* sentences in *toki pona*.
-Each sentence is preceded by the date of writing.
-It spans over 10 years, half of the language's existence.
+I have compiled a corpus containing *270903* sentences in *toki pona*.

 With this corpus, I have constructed a VSM (Vector Space Model) of *toki pona*.
 That is, I have calculated the *word vector* of every word in the vocabulary of *toki pona*.
 Meaning that I have the data that shows the semantic relationships between them.